 Reminder: People will offer personal information when they feel that the value of what they are about to receive is equal to what they are about to provide.
-Make the offer enticing.
-Read on to find out how.
+We'll give you advice on how to make the offer enticing.

 1. Use The Element of Scarcity

 If you look at the principle of supply and demand, you’ll notice that when supply is limited, demand goes up.
 Scarcity has a psychological influence on us, making us want something even more if there isn't enough to go around.
 Scarcity creates a fear of shortage, and a sense of urgency, which is helpful for marketing.